Some are funny anyway...

 5-4-18 Just a week away for our first camping trip of the season.
 The pop up has been stocked up with camping essentials, the seat foam replaced, and the water tank sanitized and flushed.
 The biggest shock was when our granddaughter said she didn't want to go camping!
 WHAT?
 She camped with us at 3 days old, and hasn't let us go without her since.
 I bet she'll change her tune once she gets to camp!
 It's the same site as her first time.

 First trip of the 2018 season was good.
 The weather was hot, near 90°.
-We camped in the site we always try to stay in for Mother's Day weekend, same one granddaughter camped with us when she was 3 days old.
+We camped in the site we always try to stay in for Mother's Day weekend, same granddaughter camped with us when she was 3 days old.
 Another tradition we've been doing in this site is have the g-kids sit on the old fallen tree at the back of the site and take their picture.
 They've always loved to play on and around it.
 Here's their pictures, left one from 2012 and right one from this year, 2018, with the addition of another g-kid.
+Lower picture is the same log in 2020.

 Well it's been a while since I updated this site.
 Been having some tow vehicle issues which cut into our camping time, and our budget.